kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 46: April 16, 2020

+**Today's Progress**: I finsihed the MEAN course on Udemy. it's very rewarding to finish another one, I personally have a LOT of courses to go through.
+I started the Advanced Node.js on Pluralsight and I hope I can learn Node more in depth.

+**Thoughts**:  I could basically say the same thing about what I said yesterday but now I don't even have internet connectin to begin with.
+I coded today using my mobile data.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/kaio-rosa-angular-website/commit/072524e95fecd4e7f5b89d2418a71d7f8ed7b952)

+---

 ### Day 45: April 15, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I worked on section 11.
 I'm refactoring the code to best practices and all that.